Laila (1929 film): About the film

 Laila was directed and edited by George Schnéevoigt, who also wrote the film's script based on Jens Andreas Friis's Lajla (novel).
 The book, originally published in Norwegian in 1881 as From Finmarken, was translated into a Swedish in 1882 with the title Lajla : en Berättelse Från Lappmarken.
 Lunde Film produced the film with Helge Lunde as production manager.
-The interiors were recorded in Nordisk Film's studio in Valby, Denmark and the exteriors of Outer Billefjord and Skoganvarre (both in Porsanger), Karasjok, Bossekop, Skjærvøy, Geilo, and Ustaoset.
+The interiors were recorded in Nordisk Film's studio in Valby.
+Denmark and the exteriors were filmed in Outer Billefjord and Skoganvarre (both in Porsanger Municipality) plus locations in Karasjok, Bossekop, Skjærvøy, Geilo, and Ustaoset.
 The film was shot by Valdemar Christensen and Allan Lynge.

 The film premiered on 6 October 1929 at the cinema Palace in Denmark.
 On 12 October 1929, the film was previewed on the National Theatre Oslo, and on 14 October 1929, it had a Norwegian bi-premiere at the Circus World Theater and the Kinopaleet in Oslo.
 It had a Swedish bi-premiere on 11 November 1929 at Röda Kvarn, Stockholm and the Olympia in Borås.
 The title was named Laila in Denmark, Norway, and Sweden, Laila - Die Tochter des Nordens in Germany, and Laila, La Figlia del Nord in Italy.
 In Norway, the film was distributed by Norrøna-Film AS, in Sweden by AB Svensk Filmindustri, and in Denmark by International Film (Sophus Madsen).

 Several of the actors in the film had previously worked with Schnéevoigt in the 1928 film Viddernas Folk.

 The movie was released in 2011 on DVD by Flickeralley.com.